PowerHMC/HmcRestClient/README.rst

 About:
 ------
 	This package has set of examples to understand how to use HMC REST APIs.
 For each operation it has a Python module.
-Target audiance are the user interested in exploiting the HMC REST APIs.
-The objective is to provide a starter kit for creating REST clients.
+Target audiance for these examples are the users interested in exploiting the HMC REST APIs.
+The objective is to provide a starter kit for creating a REST client.
 The users can take the source code and modify it according to their needs.

 Disclaimer:
 -----------
-	These examples are shared as is and they not fomrally supported by IBM or any of the authors and contributors.
-User assumes complete ownership and responsibility upon executing them.
+	These examples are shared as is and they are not fomrally supported by IBM or any of the authors and contributors.
+User assumes complete ownership and responsibility before modifying or executing them.

 Installation:
 -------------
-	"python setup.py install" - the script files will be created in {Python installation directory}/scripts "python setup.py install --install-scripts={Target location}" -the script files will get created in the specified location.
+	"python setup.py install" - the script files will be created in {Python installation directory}/scripts

+	"python setup.py install --install-scripts={Target location}" -the script files will get created in the specified target location.

 Requirements:
 -------------
-	Power Hardware Management Console Version 8 Release 8.2 Python Version >= 3.4.2
+	Power Hardware Management Console Version 8 Release 8.2

+	Python Version >= 3.4.2

 	Python Libraries:

 		Requests version >= 2.5.3

 		PyXB version = 1.2.4

 		feedparser version >= 5.1.3

 Execution: